skywind3000/z.lua/README.md

 Press `<tab>` again, you can select your destination in a visualized way.

-Bash is not as powerful as zsh/fish, so we introduced fzf-completion for bash, initialize your z.lua like this:
+Bash is not as powerful as zsh/fish, so we introduced fzf-completion for bash, initialize your z.lua and append `fzf` keyword after `--init`:

 ```bash
 eval "$(lua /path/to/z.lua --init bash enhanced once echo fzf)"